Why SantaCon? Because it’s fun!

 SantaCon is free to attend, however some organisers may ask for a small donation to cover costs or to help support a good cause.

-SantaCons are listed on the website free of charge and SantaCon does not accept money from organizers or participants.
+SantaCons are listed on the website free of charge and the event organisers do not accept money from organizers or participants.

 The SantaCon Story

-SantaCon came to New York in 1998, when a “young San Franciscan strapped on a fake white beard, donned a $12 red suit, and led 200 Santas as they went caroling up Fifth Avenue in Manhattan,” to the delight of passersby.
+SantaCon first began in San Francisco in 1994 and then in 1998, a “young San Franciscan” in New York City strapped on a fake white beard, donned a $12 red suit and led 200 Santa’s caroling up Fifth Avenue in Manhattan,” to the delight of passersby.

 Official organizers have described it as “a nonsensical Santa Claus convention that happens once a year for absolutely no reason”.